 Due to the current ongoing situation regarding COVID-19, Church will look different for the foreseeable future.
-There will be a Sunday morning service at 10am, this will be a Morning Prayer style service with no Holy Communion.
+There will be a Sunday morning service at 10am, this will be a Morning Prayer style service.
+There will be a "Covid secure" Holy Communion service on the 1st and 3rd Sunday's of each month.

 Please ensure all social distancing measures and guidelines are observed fully whilst in the building, for your own safety and the safety of other people who may use the building.
 Please click here for a full Risk Assessment.